chubin/cheat.sh/README.md

 it is generated on the fly, basing on available cheat sheets and answers on StackOverflow.
 Of course, there is no guarantee that the returned cheat sheet will be a 100% hit, but it is almost always exactly what you are looking for.

-Try these (and your own) queries to get the impression of that, how the answers look like:
+Try these (and your own) queries to get the impression of that, what the answers look like:
 ```
     curl cht.sh/go/reverse+a+list
     curl cht.sh/python/random+list+elements